 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
-Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of her termination.
-Agency further maintains that it utilized the proper competitive factors in implementing the RIF and that the lowest ranked Business Teacher, Employee, was terminated as a result of the round of lateral competition.
-Business Teacher, Employee, was terminated as a result of the round of lateral competition.
+Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of his termination.
+15 Agency further maintains that it utilized the proper competitive factors in implementing the RIF and that the lowest ranked elementary teacher, Employee, was terminated as a result of the round of lateral competition.
+16